zchyde/brooklinebooksmith.com/_drafts/summer-reads.md

 ![](/uploads/versions/1-5---x----1937-1291x---.jpg)
 <br>—

-Emma Cline's novel The Girls is already a smash hit. &nbsp;Set in the summer of love Cline's narrative follows a young girl as she finds her place.&nbsp; *The Girls* is as gritty and violent as it is vibrant and true.&nbsp; Cline masterfully designs scenes and characters and turns them into effortless depictions of things all girls can relate to.&nbsp; As the main character is seeking acceptance, is overwhelmed by curiosity, and is overcome with obsession the novel comes to a grizzly head.
+Emma Cline's debut novel *The Girls* is already a hit. &nbsp;Set in the summer of love Cline's narrative follows a young girl as she finds her place.
+Our protagonist is seeking acceptance, is overwhelmed by curiosity, and is overcome with obsession -- all themes that Cline effortlessly weaves in to her increasingly dark plot.
+The Girls is gritty and vibrant.&nbsp; Read more about The Girls and its inspiration at the [New York Times Book Review](http://www.nytimes.com/2016/06/05/books/review/the-girls-by-emma-cline.html?_r=0)

 [The Girls](http://www.brooklinebooksmith-shop.com/book/9780812998603)